- What drives violence against women?

 Violence against women is preventable.
 Our goal is to stop violence against women before it starts.
 To do this, we need to understand the drivers of gendered violence and what we can do, as a society, to prevent it.

-There is consensus in the international and national research that violence against women must be understood in the social context of gender inequality, and that this violence has distinct gendered drivers.
+There is consensus in the international and national research that violence against women arises in the social context of gender inequality, and that this violence has distinct gendered drivers.

 Gender inequality is where women and men do not have equal social status, power, resources or opportunities, and their voices, ideas and work are not valued equally by society.